Abhilash-Mandlekar/Poplation_simulator/README.md

 # Population Simulator

 ## Overview
-This similation is about how the population of the city will increase from 50 to 100K with progressing years.
+This simulation is about how the population of the city will increase from 50 to 100K with progressing years.

 It works as follows: